MicrosoftDocs/windowsserverdocs/WindowsServerDocs/manage/windows-admin-center/azure/azure-extended-network.md

 7. For the Azure virtual appliance you will need to select the Resource Group and VM to use:
 ![Image](../media/azure-extended-network/azure-network-gateway.png)
 After selecting the VM, you will also need to select the Azure Extended-Network Gateway Subnet CIDR.
 Then click Next: Deploy.
 8. Review the summary information then click Deploy to begin the deployment process.
 Deployment will take approximately 5-10 minutes.
-When deployment is complete you will see the following panel for managing the extended IP addresses, and status should say **OK**:
+When deployment is complete, you will see the following panel for managing the extended IP addresses, and the status should say **OK**:
 ![Image](../media/azure-extended-network/installation-complete.png)

 ## Manage